 The 40mm x 12.4mm thick oyster case is constructed of Rolex’s corrosion-resistant superalloy known as 904L steel which is known to hold its polish more than your standard stainless steel.
 While 904L steel is not necessarily the toughest steel alloy known to man, it does have more luster than others and is the perfect material for a Rolex.
 Other manufacturers are not equipped to use this more expensive type of steel and often have their cases produced for them.
 Since Rolex manufactures all its components in-house, they have an advantage.

-While you will see this “oyster” case used all on practically all non-chronograph Rolex sports models, the Daytona has the addition of the screw-down sleeves protecting the chronograph pushers.
+While you will see this “oyster” case used on practically all non-chronograph Rolex sports models, the Daytona has the addition of the screw-down sleeves protecting the pushers for the stopwatch function.

 The dial has not changed since the last model and why should it?
 There wasn’t anything that needed improving on the dial design since the Cosmograph Daytona chronograph is possibly the most recognizable chronograph dial out there.

 From the applied polished steel hour markers with their luminous fill to the proportions, everything has stayed the same.
 The easy to read Chromalight display uses a long-lasting luminescent material that glows in the dark with a bright blue hue.
 Just like any Rolex Daytona chronograph, the word DAYTONA is printed in red and wraps around the top of the small running seconds located at the 6 o’clock position.

 Aesthetically, everything has stayed the same from the previous model when it comes to the silver-rimmed sub-registers on the dial.
 The bottom center sub-dial at the 6 o’clock position is the small running seconds sub-dial.
 The sub-registers on the right and left of this sub-dial at the 3 and 9 o’clock positions are used for the chronograph.